veespo/ios-veespo-lite/README.md

 ## Introduction

-We create this application to show how simple is include Veespo Framework in your Xcode project.
+I create this application to show how simple is include Veespo Framework in your Xcode project.
 With this application you can now express your opinion on everything with a Veespo Category Code in seconds.
 Insert the Veespo Category Code and your name in the app home screen and you can immediately start to give feedback.